technomancy/bussard/manual.md

 ### Editor

 You can make changes to your configuration files using the onboard editor.
-Press alt-o to open a file; start with "src.config".
+Press ctrl-o to open a file; start with "src.config".
 You can see where the flight mode is defined and how the flight controls and other commands are bound to keystrokes.
 The bind function can attach any function to a keystroke.

 Once you're done with your edits, press esc to go back to flight mode and load your changes with ctrl-r.
-You can edit other files anywhere in your ship, but by default only files in the ship.src and ship.docs tables will stay after your ship is restarted.
-You can configure it to save other tables by adding their names to the ship.persist table.
+You can edit other files anywhere in your ship, but by default only files in the "ship.src" and "ship.docs" tables will stay after your ship is restarted.
+You can configure it to save other tables by adding their names to the "ship.persist" table.

-You can open as many files in the editor as you need with alt-o.
+You can open as many files in the editor as you need with ctrl-o.
 Use ctrl-pageup and ctrl-pagedown to cycle through them.

 ### Communication system

 When you are in range of a planet or space station with an active computer, you can initiate a login session using your ship's communication system.
 This will allow you to access any of the station's services, including refueling, cargo transactions, purchasing upgrades, downloading new code, renting cargo storage, and communicating with others.

 Your targeting indicator will turn light green when you are within range of a station that allows logins.